 There were no adverse impacts to the SPS/Xcel Energy transmission system identified through the power flow and single contingency studies, provided the generation facility satisfies the power factor requirements of SPS/Xcel Energy.
-The Producer must provide any capacitors or other devices needed to achieve this power factor performance level.
-The GE turbines utilized for this facility have the capability of achieving this power factor requirement.
+The Customer must provide any capacitors or other devices needed to achieve this power factor performance level.1 The GE turbines utilized for this facility have the capability of achieving this power factor requirement.
 However, it should be noted that the requirement is at the Point of Interconnection and not at the turbines.
 Losses between the facility and the Point of Interconnection may require additional compensation depending on final siting and equipment configuration.
 For purposes of this study, the customer 345/34.5kV transformer substation is assumed adjacent to the 345kV substation on the Potter to Finney line.
+If during the operation of the facility, the power factor requirements are not met, a capacitor bank shall be required to be installed.

 Using the machine models for the turbines proposed by the requestor and other information publicly available, the stability studies indicate that the SPS/Xcel Energy system will remain stable for all simulated faults when the 198MW wind powered generation facility is connected to the transmission system.
-The GE turbines were able to ride-through 12 of 14 distinct fault simulations that were specified by SPS/Xcel Energy.
-Three-phase faults close to the wind farm cause the voltage to drop below the instantaneous trip setting of the turbines.
-Investigation of adding an SVC at the wind farm site to prevent the voltage from reaching the instantaneous trip point was unsuccessful.
+The GE turbines were able to ride-through all fault simulations that were specified by SPS/Xcel Energy.